 - The Dental Lab: when you pay for dental facets you’re not just paying your doctor, you’re also paying for the dental lab.
 The lab is in charge of creating your veneers and will take part of the veneer’s price.
 This doesn’t count if there’s an in-house lab but this is highly unlikely.

-- Technology: veneers are created with the highest technology and this requires expensive machines and materials and expert people creating these facets.
+- Technology: veneers are created with the highest technology and this requires expensive machines and materials and expert people to create these facets.

-- Dental Work: the dentist will need two appointments and a lot of work to prepare your teeth for your new veneers.
+- Teeth Preparations: the dentist will need two appointments and a lot of work to prepare your teeth for your new veneers.
 This takes time and it’s part of why the veneers may seem to be expensive.

 - Products Used: starting from the disinfectants, to the dental cement used, to every material or tool needed, quality products are expensive.
 This shows in the final product of the dental procedure.